CSanders000/post-install-config/README.md

 <img src=https://github.com/CSanders000/post-install-config/assets/161166823/1f670306-fe8b-40e8-b2c2-aa80b613f08b"/>
 </p>
 <p>
-Next, we wll create some users.
-For this we will switch to the agent panel in the top right, then go to Users and User Directory.
+Next, we will create some users.
+For this, we will switch to the agent panel in the top right, then go to Users and User Directory.
 We will add three users.
-Amanda Smitch, Ken James, and Ryan Johnson.
+Amanda Smith, Ken James, and Ryan Johnson.
 To do this we will click "Add User", give them a name and email, and then save changes.
 </p>
 <br />